kalibera/rchk/doc/USAGE.md

 more local variables, so one may need a lot of RAM for the checking.
 Using the tool does not eliminate these errors entirely.
-It may not remove all phi nodes (even in practice it seems to), and it will not remove unusual code (e.g.  the use of an oudated variable value) that happens within a single basic block.
+It may not remove all phi nodes (even in practice it seems to), and it will not remove unusual code (e.g.  the use of an outdated variable value) that happens within a single basic block.